spack/spack-tutorial/tutorial_environments.rst

 for packages that depend on ``mpi``.
-An environment can contain many other types of configuration, such as adding custom package repositories and customizing the installation location, compilers, and external packages.
-Workflows for CI and software development can also be configured.
-Refer to the :ref:`configuration section
+An environment can contain many other types of configuration, such as adding custom package repositories and customizing the installation location, compilers, and external packages (see :ref:`configuration section <configs-tutorial>` for more).
+Combinatorial environments can be defined (see :ref:`stacks <stacks-tutorial>`).
+Workflows for CI and software development, as described in the :ref:`developer workflows
-<configs-tutorial>` of the tutorial for more information.
+<developer-workflows-tutorial>` tutorial, can also be configured.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Updating the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You may need to re-install packages in the environment after making significant changes to the configuration like changing interface provider packages.
+You may need to re-install packages in the environment after making significant changes to the configuration like changing virtual providers.
 This can be accomplished by forcing Spack to reconcretize the environment and re-installing the specs.

 For example, the packages installed in our ``myproject`` environment are now out of sync with our new configuration since we already